silk-us/scripts-and-configs/readme.md

 ### Scripts and Configs for Silk

-This repo will contain various customer-facing scripts and configurations.
+This repo will contain various customer-facing scripts, workflow examples, and configuration files.
 If you are here, chances are somebody directed you here for a specific file or files.

-You can use this repo to grab specific files via tools like wget.
+You can use this repo to grab specific deployment files via tools like wget.
 For instance, gathering the required configs for a Linux deployment may resemble:

 ```
 sudo wget -O /etc/udev/rules.d/98-sdp-io.rules 'https://raw.githubusercontent.com/silk-us/scripts-and-configs/main/Configs/98-sdp-io.rules'